ThaisAFM/sialic_acid_catalog/README.md

 Finally, sequences containing signatures not observed in any of the reference sequences also removed.

 1) Local execution of InterProScan: interproscan.sh
-2) Essential signature filtering
+2) Essential signature filtering: signatures_comparison.ipynb
-3) Exclusion of sequences with inadequate signatures
+3) Exclusion of sequences with inadequate signatures: signatures_comparison.ipynb